Revisiting CNNs for Trajectory Similarity Learning: Experiments

 \textbf{Metrics.} We follow existing works~\cite{DBLP:conf/icde/YaoCZB19,DBLP:conf/ijcai/ZhangZJZSSW20, DBLP:conf/kdd/YaoHDCHB22} and evaluate the effectiveness of these methods using the task of $k$ nearest neighbor search.
 Specifically, we first use the top-$k$ hitting rate (HR@$k$), which is the overlap percentage of detection top-$k$ results with the ground truth.
 The second is the top-50 recall of the top-10 ground truth (R10@50), i.e. how many top 10 ground truths are recovered by the generated top 50 lists.
 The calculation of these two types of metrics is very close.
 For HR@$k$, we first find the top-$k$ most similar trajectories for each query in the candidate set.
 Then, for each query, trajectories in the candidate set are ranked according to their distance to the query in the embedding space.
 If the trajectories ranking top $k$ contain $k^\prime$ of the true top-$k$ neighbors, the HR@$k$ is $k^\prime/k$.
 For R10@50, we first find the top 10 most similar trajectories for each query in the candidate set.
 Then, for each query, trajectories in the candidate set are ranked according to their distance to the query in the embedding space.
 Similarly, if the trajectories ranking top 50 contain $k^\prime$ of the true top-10 neighbors, the R10@50 is $k^\prime/10$.
 These metrics can effectively evaluate whether the distance order in the embedding space is still preserved.

-\textbf{Implementation Details.} We set the MLP output dimension in 1D preprocessing to 16, and grid width $\delta=250m$ when generating binary images.
+\textbf{Implementation Details.} We set the MLP output dimension in 1D preprocessing to 16.
+Intuitively, as the grid width $\delta$ decreases, ConvTraj will perform better, but the training cost of the model will also increase significantly.
+We thus set $\delta$ as 250 meters when generating binary images.
 For the Geolife dataset, the number of residual blocks for 1D convolution is $n=12(\lfloor \log_2 7579 \rfloor)$, Porto is $n=11(\lfloor \log_2 3836 \rfloor)$, and TrajCl-Porto is $n=7(\lfloor \log_2 200 \rfloor)$.
 During training, we set the batch size to 128, the learning rate to $0.001$, and the embedding dimension to 128.
 We evaluated four common trajectory similarity measurements, Hausdorff, DFD, DTW, and EDR on Geolife and Porto, and evaluated Hausdorff, DFD, EDwP~\cite{DBLP:conf/icde/RanuPTDR15}, and EDR on TrajCL-Porto.
 For each measurement on Geolife and Porto, we select three random seeds to repeat the experiment and report the average result and variance.
 All experiments are conducted on a machine equipped with 36 CPU cores (Intel Core i9-10980XE CPU with 3.00GHz), 256 GB RAM, and a GeForce RTX 3090Ti GPU.